realdigger/SMF-Show-Local-Url-Titles/README.md

-# SMF Show Local Url Titles mod
+# SMF Show Local Url Titles NG mod
+This is an updated and improved version of the original Show Local Url Titles mod by Nathaniel Baxter.
 * **Original author:** Nathaniel Baxter
 * **Additional author:** digger
 * **License:** BSD
 * **Compatible with:** SMF 2.0
+* **Languages:** English, Russian

 ## Description
 This mod turns the boring Local/Internal URLs for Posts, Threads, Boards and User profile's into their actual titles so that your forums look better and more professional.
 Its very similar to a functionality from vB which does a similar thing.
 The mod has settings for parsing the titles on Posting and Page view, as well as a maintenance function that can convert the urls for each of your forum's existing posts.